KraXen72/crankshaft/USERSCRIPTS.md

 // @run-at document-end
 // ==/UserScript==

-this._console.log("Everything is awesome!
+console.log("Everything is awesome!
 Everything is cool when you're part of a team!")
 ```

 ### Template to copy